 Jobsite table saws are nearly identical to the benchtop portable saw, except that they typically add a more robust motor.
 More importantly, they also typically add a rolling, folding stand with wheels.
 That makes them the ultimate portable saws for the jobsite (hence the name).

 These saws also tend to have higher quality fences for more precise measurements and better cut width adjustments.
-Look for smooth mechanisms, lightweight materials, and a robust motor size to see which jobsite saw will work best for you.
+Look for smooth mechanisms, lightweight materials, and robust motor size to see which jobsite saw will work best for you.

 When investigating the many types of table saws, a jobsite saw sticks out as one you have the “room” to take advantage of.
 It comes close in size to a small cabinet saw while still emphasizing portability.
 The goal is maximizing power while allowing the saw to move from your truck or trailer to the jobsite.